 Ski-in/ski-out lodging: Residence Le Lac

-Tignes guarantees a long ski season with reliable snow, making it one of the best alpine bets.
+Tignes guarantees a long ski season with reliable snow, making it one of the best alpine bets in Europe.
 The 300km Espace Killy ski area it shares with Val d’Isere offers a huge amount of varied terrain for all levels.
-Tignes is one of the highest ski resorts in Europe, but it's worth noting the resort is actually divided into four villages, each with a different altitude.
+Tignes is one of the highest ski resorts in Europe, but it’s worth noting the resort is actually divided into four villages.
 The highest are Val Claret (2,300m) and Le Lac (2,100m).
 The west-facing runs down to Val Claret get a lot of afternoon sun, but heavy-duty snow machines ensure snow quality is never an issue.
-Val Claret has plenty slope-side accommodation with piste-to-porch skiing, so if you’re a fan of first tracks, this one’s for you.
+Val Claret has plenty of slope-side accommodation with piste-to-porch skiing, so if you’re a fan of first tracks, this one’s for you.

 Village altitude: 1850m